 - What is an international adoption?
 Families are frequently adopting children who are born in other countries, either through a licensed adoption agency or working privately with an attorney or intermediary in the other country.
 If the adoption is finalized in the other country, families should domesticate or “re-adopt” the child once they return home to the United States.
 With Georgia re-adoptions, the family will be able to obtain a Georgia adoption decree or certificate and a birth certificate from the Georgia Vital Records office (called Certificate of Foreign Birth).
 If the adoption has not been finalized in the other country, the family will need to satisfy more stringent requirements of the adoption code governing either agency or independent adoptions.
 Following the adoption, the child will be issued a birth certificate (Certificate of Foreign Birth) from the Georgia Vital Records office.
 In other international adoptions, Georgia residents may seek to adopt a child already in their home who does not have permanent resident status.

 - When is a home study done?
 In an agency placement, a comprehensive home study assessment is completed before a placement occurs.
 A comprehensive home study must be done for all interstate independent adoptions before a child can be placed.
 Families seeking to adopt children in state custody must complete a more comprehensive home study/education process, currently called IMPACT.
 Recent federal and state statutes require that all adoptive families finalizing their adoption in the Georgia courts complete criminal background checks through the FBI and Georgia Crime Information Center.
 As of July 1, 2011, a home study completed by an approved evaluator must be completed prior to the placement of a child into the home of adoptive parents by a third party who is neither a stepparent nor a relative and for this study to recommend placement.
+If the home study is not completed before a child is born and all parties are in Georgia, an attorney can file a motion with the court to permit placement before the completion of the investigation.

 - Following the final hearing, what kind of documentation is provided to the adoptive parents?
 In Georgia, in addition to receiving a Certificate of Adoption and/or certified copy of the final adoption decree, the prospective adoptive parents will obtain a new birth certificate reflecting the adoptive parents as the child’s parents and the child’s new name.